1Computer1/megumin-selfbot/README.md

 Exits the process on disconnect.
 Recommended to use with uws and a process manager (eg PM2).

+#### Sticker Images: "stickerImages"
+With this on, images will now be downloaded to `src/data/images`.
+When sending images, they will no longer be embedded.
+Images saved as links will still work with this on (but not the other way around when this is off).

 ## Commands
 By default, the prefix is `/`.
 You can change this in the config.json.